jetbrains-academy/algo-challenges-in-kotlin/Greedy Algorithms/Collecting Signatures/task_template.md

 ### Output

-Your function should return the list of points that cover all given segment.
-The size of that list should be minimal possible.
+Your function should return the list of points that cover all given segments.
+The size of that list should be the minimal possible.
 If there are multiple solutions, return any of them.

 ### Constraints